chryzsh/DarthSidious/labs/getting-started.md

 **This guide/tutorial will teach you the following:**

-* Creating a virtual Windows domain lab environment with a few hosts and a domain controller
+* Creating a virtual Active Directory domain lab environment
 * Credential Replay Attacks
 * Domain Privilege Escalation
 * Dumping System and Domain Secrets